abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 A good intuition for the difference between the two is that a semilattice is capable of representing much more general relations, so for example, the mother-child relation forms a tree (a mother can have multiple children, but a child can have *only one* mother), but the "older sibling" relation forms a lattice, as a child can have multiple older siblings, as well as vise versa.

-The implications of the tendency to use tree structures to model things are examined in the ground-breaking essay “A City is Not a Tree” by Christopher Alexander.
+The implications of the tendency to use trees to model everything as opposed to lattices are examined in the ground-breaking essay “A City is Not a Tree” by Christopher Alexander.

-> In simplicity of structure the tree is comparable to the compulsive desire for neatness and order that insists the candlesticks on a mantelpiece be perfectly straight and perfectly symmetrical about the centre.
+> In simplicity of structure the tree is comparable to the compulsive desire for neatness and order that insists the candlesticks on a mantelpiece be perfectly straight and perfectly symmetrical about the center.
 The semilattice, by comparison, is the structure of a complex fabric; it is the structure of living things, of great paintings and symphonies.

 Preorder
 ===

 As interesting partial orders are, I like to leave them aside for a sec, just so I can return back to them like in an old romance novel.

 First off, let's cover one more kind of order (or something like it).

 In the previous section, we saw how removing the law of totality from the laws of *(linear) order* produces a different (and somewhat more interesting) structure, called *partial order*.
 Now let's see what will happen if we remove another one of the laws, namely the *antisymmetry* law.
 If you recall, the antisymmetry law mandated that you cannot have an object that is at the same time smaller and bigger than another one. (or that **a ≤ b ⟺ b ≰ a**).

 | **Total order**   | reflexive | transitive | antisymmetric | total | Either **a ≤ b** or **b ≤ a**